Andy Turner (footballer): Rotherham United

 On 6 June 1999, Turner signed with Ronnie Moore's Rotherham United on a free transfer.
 He made 35 appearances for the "Millers" during the 1999–2000 season, scoring one goal, as the club secured promotion as runners-up of the Third Division.
-However he lost his first-team place at Millmoor, featuring just four times as United secured a second consecutive promotion in 2000–01.
+However, he lost his first-team place at Millmoor, featuring just four times as United secured a second consecutive promotion in 2000–01.
 He instead spent loan spells out at Boston United and Rochdale, featuring in four Conference games for Steve Evans's "Pilgrims" and four Third Division games for Steve Parkin's "Dale".

 Later career

 On 21 June 2001, Turner signed with Gary Johnson's Conference club Yeovil Town.
-He played 22 times for the "Glovers" over the course of the 2001–02 campaign, though was not in the matchday squad as Yeovil won the FA Trophy in May 2002.
+He played 22 times for the "Glovers" throughout the 2001–02 campaign, though he was not in the matchday squad as Yeovil won the FA Trophy in May 2002.
 He spent February and March on loan at Conference rivals Nuneaton Borough, scoring one goal in 12 games for Steve Burr's "Boro".
 He spent the end of the season on loan at Carl Shutt's Kettering Town, who finished as champions of the Southern League Premier Division.

 Turner spent the first half of the 2002–03 season with Darron Gee's Southern League Premier Division side Tamworth.
-He then returned to the Football League for the second half of the campaign after being signed by Terry Fenwick, his former manager at Portsmouth.
-However Fenwich was soon replaced by Martin Wilkinson, and Turner was allowed to leave Sixfields and went on to return to the Conference after signing with Jimmy Quinn's Northwich Victoria.
+He returned to the Football League for the second half of the campaign after being signed by Terry Fenwick, his former manager at Portsmouth.
+However, Fenwick was soon replaced by Martin Wilkinson.
+Turner was allowed to leave Sixfields and went on to return to the Conference after signing with Jimmy Quinn's Northwich Victoria.
 He went on to have brief stays with Moor Green, Sutton Coldfield Town, Cinderford Town, Belper Town and Banbury United.
 He later joined Chasetown and scored three goals in 23 appearances across the 2005–06 campaign, helping the "Scholars" to the Midland Alliance title.
 He featured 13 times across the 2006–07 season, helping the "Chase" to a third-place finish in the Southern League Division One Midlands.
-Remaining as a player-coach for the 2007–08 season, he helped Chasetown to reach the Third Round of the FA Cup, where they were defeated by Cardiff City.
+Remaining as a player-coach for the 2007–08 season, he helped Chasetown to reach the third round of the FA Cup, where they were defeated by Cardiff City.